About Cargill

 2011.
 Cargill completes the acquisition of Provimi, a leading global producer of animal feed.

 2008.
-Cargill’s biobased polyurethanes business opens a European Sales office in Haubourdin.
-The same year Cargill builds and opens a new rapeseed crushing plant in Montoir for the supply of vegetable oil to Saipol (Avril group) for biodiesel production.
+Cargill builds and opens a new rapeseed crushing plant in Montoir for the supply of vegetable oil to client producing biodiesel.

 2006.
 Cargill acquires Degussa’s food ingredients business, including its French sites in Baupte and Redon.